Shehab-Hesham/Smart-Home-ATMega32/README.md

 Once logged in, one can control the above mentioned devices as follows using UART inputs:

+AC works automatically when logged in if the temperature reading is above 28 °C

 Door: Enter 'H' to open, enter 'I' to close.
 (Admin mode only)

 LED 1: Enter '1' to turn on, enter 'C' to turn off.